 Evidence shows that flame retardant compounds can alter the development and growth of fat cells and bone cells.
 These changes can lead to chronic health problems including obesity and osteoporosis.
 Beyond this research, our center offers a free testing service for furniture foam so that anyone can determine if flame retardants are in their furniture.

 Nearly 40% of U.S. adults and 20% of children are obese, and obesity rates are continuing to rise.
 The cost to treat obesity-related health problems in the U.S. was an estimated $147 billion in 2008.
 But the amount of food we eat, our exercise routines, and genetics cannot fully explain this trend.
 Exposure to flame retardants, plasticizers, pesticides, and other contaminants can disrupt our metabolism and hormones, and may help further explain the rise in obesity rates.
-Exposure to these contaminants are common – the dust in our homes contains many of the contaminants studied by the Duke Superfund Research Center.
+Exposure to these contaminants are common – the dust in our homes contains thousands of chemicals and many of the contaminants studied by the Duke Superfund Research Center.

 - Assess effects of these same chemicals on skeletal structure and fat tissue development of exposed zebrafish